 Nuptse, at 7,861m / 25,791 ft, is adjacent to Everest & Lhotse, and the true summit has only been reached by a handful of climbers.
 Here is some additional information:

 In combination with Everest & Lhotse, climbing Nuptse is known as the ‘triple crown’.
 Garrett Madison first attempted Nuptse in 2011, alpine style after climbing Everest and Lhotse, making it very high, but did not reach the summit.
-This past season (2021) our team made a summit attempt on Nuptse at the end of our 2nd rotation in early May, from the Nuptse high camp a few hours above our Camp 2 on Everest.
-Our team reached the summit ridge and realized they were not at the true summit, further down the ridgeline.
-This season we plan to reach the true summit if possible (which only a few climbers have ever reached), as we believe we now know where we should veer off on our ascent of the North East Ridge to reach the true summit.
+In 2021 our team made a summit attempt on Nuptse at the end of our 2nd rotation in early May, from the Nuptse high camp a few hours above our Camp 2 on Everest.
+Our team reached the summit ridge and realized they were not at the true summit, further down the ridgeline, but gained valuable knowledge of the route for an attempt in future seasons.
+On May 8, 2023, our team of nine guides, Sherpas, and climbers reached the true summit of Nuptse, fixing lines and opening the route for the remainder of the season.
+We will attempt Nuptse again in 2024 and in future seasons to come!

 The Nuptse option provides additional acclimatization prior to our rest period leading up to our Everest & Lhotse climbs, and is best considered only by those ambitious in their climbing goals.
 The route is steep and unrelenting, similar to portions on the Ama Dablam and K2 climbing routes that we do in the fall / summer seasons.